ramanathanlab/pdfwf/README.md

 # The directory to place the converted pdfs in
 out_dir: output-text

+# The settings for the pdf parser
+parser_settings:
+  # The name of the parser to use
+  name: marker

 # The compute settings for the workflow
 compute_settings:
   name: polaris